Types of Variable > Quantitative Variables

 A workaround to this problem could be to assign numbers to names (e.g. John = 1, Jan = 2…), and include a key on the graph.
 However in this particular example, a scatter plot really isn’t the best choice for a graph— choose the bar graph instead.
 A bar graph allows you to plot categories on one axis, so the quantitative data condition doesn’t have to be met for one axis.

 Check out our YouTube channel for more help and tips.

 Beyer, W. H. CRC Standard Mathematical Tables, 31st ed.
 Boca Raton, FL: CRC Press, pp. 536 and 571, 2002.

 Agresti A. (1990) Categorical Data Analysis.
 John Wiley and Sons, New York.

 Kotz, S.; et al., eds.
 (2006), Encyclopedia of Statistical Sciences, Wiley.

 Lindstrom, D. (2010).
 Schaum’s Easy Outline of Statistics, Second Edition (Schaum’s Easy Outlines) 2nd Edition.
 McGraw-Hill Education

 Stephanie Glen.
-"Quantitative Variables (Numeric Variables) in Statistics: Definition, Examples" From StatisticsHowTo.com: Elementary Statistics for the rest of us! https://www.statisticshowto.com/quantitative-variables-data/
+"Quantitative Variables (Numeric Variables): Definition, Examples" From StatisticsHowTo.com: Elementary Statistics for the rest of us! https://www.statisticshowto.com/quantitative-variables-data/